la2050/archive/_projects/2015/is-was-will-be.md

   for professional research hours: $5,000.
    We will also partner with long-term resident David De La Torre who publishes the neighborhood newsletter, oversees Elysian Valley Neighborhood Watch (EVNW) and has worked tirelessly as an individual to positively influence the changes coming to the community.
 Estimated budget for connection, interview and planning hours: $10,000.
    Smart Gals Artistic Director, Christine Louise Mills, recently completed the feature documentary East L.A.
 Interchange, which chronicles the cultural history Boyle Heights and gentrification issues facing the community today.
 In her role as writer, editor and producer, Ms. Mills has made connections with individuals and organizations such as the Roybal Foundation, whom she will approach to bring aboard as members of an advisory board.
 Positions on the advisory board will be voluntary and not incur direct cost.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- More funding translates directly into more hours put into the project, multiplying the number of stories told, ensuring a comprehensive portrait of the neighborhood.
-Less funding would simply mean a smaller sampling of interviews, fewer hours available to catch this community already in flux.
-We would focus on alternative, affordable storytelling systems such as the process of teaching elementary school children to document their own homes and families.
-   Is.Was.Will Be. could feasibly be done on a largely volunteer basis, but could not achieve the scope or immediacy necessary to be effective in one year’s time.
-Residents already feel Elysian Valley is “chasing its tail” in regards to development and having a genuine voice in the process.
-Full funding would be necessary to get the project up to speed if we hope to accurately document the changes that have already begun.
-   Smart Gals would seek additional support from the Elysian Valley Neighborhood Council, members, volunteers, and other appropriate venues.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Research Hours (Including Hadley Meares): $7,000 Archival Materials procurement and licensing: $10,000 Design and Hosting for Dedicated, Interactive Website for Project: $3,000 Camera, audio, lighting package & field drives for interviews $10,000 Post Production system, external hard drives to store archival and $10,000 Staff to Interview, Edit & Post stories (including David de la Torre): $50,000 Workshop Development and Implementation: $10,000 How do you plan to scale the success of your proposal?: >- If we were to receive the entire $100,000, the first year of the project would lay the foundation for a fully produced documentary film that could reach a
+How do you plan to scale the success of your proposal?: >- If we were to receive the entire $100,000, the first year of the project would lay the foundation for a fully produced documentary film that could reach a